 Why Do Rain Boots Turn White?

-Similar to rubber boots, blooming also occurs on rain boots, turning them white.
-The reason is basically the same that their material contains certain insoluble particles that rise to the surface at certain temperatures and create white marks on the boots.
+Similar to rubber boots. blooming also occurs on rain boots. turning them white.
+The reason is basically the same their material contains certain insoluble particles that rise to the surface at certain temperatures and create white marks on the boots.

 This occurrence is very common and harmless but the white marks are not pleasant to look at so you may want to remove them.
 You can do that by scrubbing the boots with a cloth soaked in white vinegar and water mixture.

 Most rain boots are made from natural rubber. which is vulcanized (heated and pressed) to make them waterproof.
 The rubbery substance can be dyed before it is pressed. but if it isn’t. it will turn white when exposed to air or sunlight.

 When it rains. the water reacts with the chemicals in the rubber.
 Some of these chemicals are oils that contain metals such as zinc. which react with oxygen in the air.
 They give off an oxide as they react with the water and the oxygen.

 This prevents further reactions and forms a protective layer on your boots that keeps water out and helps keep them clean looking.
 However. this layer is very thin. so it doesn’t take much rain before it wears off.

 You can prevent this from happening by using some type of spray shield on your rain boots every time you wear them after you’ve washed them or if they are brand new.
 This will give you an extra layer of protection against any further oxidation from occurring.

 |Also Worth Reading: Can New Balance Shoes Be Washed?
 (What About Drying?)|